iavr/xio/README.md

 ### `xio` binary format

 Built-in types are directly copied from/to memory.

-Containers are stored by storing their size as `uint64` followed by their elements.
-For n-dimensional arrays, the dimensions are stored instead of the size; these are usually just another container, represented as above.
+Containers are represented by their size as `uint64` followed by their elements.

+N-dimensional arrays are similar, except that the size is replaced by the dimensions; these are usually just another container, represented as above.

+Nested containers are only supported in C++.

 Fixed sizes, e.g. of built-in arrays and `std::array` in C++, are not stored.
-Nested containers and fixed sizes are only supported in C++.
+This is only supported in C++.

 There is currently no provision for switching between big/little endian integer representation.

 ### Using `xio/c++`